Qivana Review - Do These Products Work?

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 It is made with a unique blend of four clinically proven ingredients known to help support metabolism and increased fat burning power.
 As we researched, we could not find mention of negative side effects, but we were able to locate reports of users seeing great results.

 We’re thrilled to see the makers of Leptigen are so confident in their product they’re giving new customers a Special Trial Offer, which is always a good sign

 Previous Qivana Review (Updated November 28, 2014):

 Qivana created the Metaboliq program to help dieters achieve weight loss success.
 There are four supplements within the Metaboliq line by Qivana: Shake, Stick, Boost and Relief.
 In each of these supplements you have different roducts: QORE, Metaboliq, Prime and Skinshft.
 Each is formulated to be taken with other supplements in the program.
 Qivana also formulated the Qore program.
 Qore contains four supplements: Probiotic, Essentials, Defense and Detox.

 Testimonials for the Metaboliq and Qore system are available on the official website.
 Before and after photos are included with some of the testimonials.
 The testimonials support weight loss claims, but there is no mention of exercise and eating habits while taking the product.
 Products are not available for sale from the official website.

 List of Ingredients in Qivana